Limited launch: MAY batch, 85% claimed

 • Wip energy pouches contain 100mg or 200mg of caffeine from green coffee beans, along with B vitamins, chromium, and (in some formulations) L-Theanine.

-• The 200mg option delivers as much caffeine as two cups of coffee in a single pouch, which raises questions about dosing control.
+• The 200mg option delivers roughly as much caffeine as two cups of coffee in a single pouch, which raises questions about dosing control.

 • Wip's co-founder has a controversial background in tobacco-adjacent marketing.